Message from the Director

 Welcome to the website of the Neuroscience Institute!

 The field of Neuroscience is enthusiastically multidisciplinary, as is the NI.
-‘Associate’ faculty can be found in Biology, Chemistry, Computer Science, Law, Math & Statistics, Music, Nursing, Philosophy, Physical Therapy, Physics & Astronomy, and Psychology.
+‘Associate’ faculty can be found in Biology, Chemistry, Computer Science, Law, Math & Statistics, Music, Nursing, Education, Religious Studies, Philosophy, Physical Therapy, Physics & Astronomy, Global Studies & Sociology, and Psychology.
 These faculty work on basic neuroscience questions as well as on medical and societal issues.
-Interdepartmental collaborations are promoted through workshops, retreats, and grants administered by the Brains & Behavior Area of Focus (B&B).
+Interdepartmental collaborations are promoted through workshops, retreats, and grants administered by the by the Brains & Behavior Area of Focus.
 Through its core and associate faculty, the NI is constantly exploring new avenues in education and research.
-An example is a new course taught by Music professor Martin Norgaard on ‘Music and the Brain: Denmark’ as part of GSU’s Study Abroad Program.

 Community and Beyond

-Finally, the NI provides valuable service to the community and beyond.
-NI core member, Dr. Kyle Frantz, for example, runs a highly successful program for high school students and teachers from the Atlanta region.
-This program has invigorated biology education at local schools and put high school students firmly on track to become scientists.
-NI faculty members also serve in other significant ways, for example by chairing international conferences, serving as President or Secretary of national and international societies, or as board members of scientific organizations such as the Canadian Institutes for Health Research.
+The NI provides valuable service to the community and beyond.
+NI faculty and staff, for example, run a highly successful program for high school students and teachers from the Atlanta region.
+NI faculty members also serve in other significant ways, for example by chairing international conferences, serving as officers in national and international societies, or as board members of scientific organizations.
 All these activities combine to make the NI an important contributor to the University’s strategic plan to bring GSU to the next level of excellence in education and research.